afrianluthfan/ai-assisted-snippingtool-ocr-text-summarizer/README.md

-# AI-Assisted SnippingTool OCR
+# AI-Assisted SnippingTool OCR Text Summarizer

 ### About

 This is a program that can summarize any texts you can screenshot using Microsoft's Snipping Tool with the help of Google's Gemini.
-I made this cos i was bored lol
+I made this cos i was bored lol also dont mind the long name, i suck at naming things.
+Should've probably consulted with an AI chatbot for a name in hindsight smh

 ### Requirements